 Propagating Cleanliness

-After spending 3 years in South Africa when he returned back to India to take his wife and son back, he was greeted with the plague in Bombay.
-While there was a great chance that it would spread to his home state as well, Gandhi offered his service of improving sanitation.
+After spending 3 years in South Africa when he returned to India to take his wife and son back, he was welcomed with the plague in Bombay.

+Back then people used to excrete anywhere and everywhere; there were extremely despicable conditions.
 He stressed the need to keep homes and surroundings clean, with special emphasis on latrines and toilets.
-Back then people used to excrete anywhere and everywhere; there were extremely despicable conditions.

 Days in South Africa